-Watch this video to learn on how to fold in the mixture.
+Watch this video to learn how to fold in the mixture.

-Step 8- Transfer the mixtures into separate piping bags and pipe 3-4-inch round circles of the pink batter on the lined tray, then swirl the tip off to one side.
-Add on some vegan sprinkles.
+Step 8- Transfer the mixture into a piping bag and pipe 3-4-inch egg shapes of the batter on the lined tray, then swirl the tip-off to one side.

 Step 9- Tap the tray firmly against counter 2 or 3 times to release any air bubbles.

-ALLOW THE MACARONS TO STAND AT ROOM TEMPERATURE FOR 1 HOUR, until you can touch the top of the macarons and no batter comes off on your finger.
+ALLOW THE MACARONS TO STAND AT ROOM TEMPERATURE FOR 1 HOUR, until you can touch the top of the macaron and no batter comes off on your finger.

 Step 10- Heat the oven to 110 degrees c.